fredrickmakoffu/solutech-api/README.md

 To run this project locally, navigate into the project from the terminal and type out 'php artisan serve'.

 Please note the port where the app runs, and on your front-end app in the main.js file, find the 'axios.defaults.baseURL' variable and make sure the port is 8000.
-If not, update the port in the main.js file to the new port, e.g., locahost:{new-port}
+If not, update the port in the main.js file to the new port, e.g. locahost:{new-port}

+### Test User Credentials

+You can use these credentials to login to the system by default:

+email: cosmas@example.com
+password: 12345678